Skip to main content

 Regulation: Article 101 LIS

-A company is considered small and, therefore, may apply the tax incentives provided for these companies in Chapter XI of Title VII of the LIS, when the amount net turnover in the immediately preceding tax period is less than 10 million euros.
+A company is considered to be small in size and, therefore, may apply the tax incentives provided for these companies in Chapter XI of Title VII of the LIS, when the net amount of the turnover in the immediately preceding tax period is less than 10 million euros.

 Keep in mind:

-Said tax incentives will not apply when the entity is considered a patrimonial entity in the terms established in article 5.2 of the LIS (you can consult the concept of patrimonial entity in the explanation of box [00066] “Patrimonial entity” in Chapter 2 of this Manual).
+These tax incentives will not apply when the entity is considered a patrimonial entity under the terms established in article 5.2 of the LIS (you can consult the concept of patrimonial entity in the explanation of box [00066] "Patrimonial entity" in Chapter 2 of this Manual).

-The tax incentives provided for small companies may also be applied in the three immediate and subsequent tax periods to the one in which the aforementioned turnover of 10 million euros is reached, in the following cases:
+The tax incentives provided for small companies may also be applied in the three tax periods immediately following the one in which the aforementioned turnover of 10 million euros is reached, in the following cases:

-• When the entity or set of entities have met the conditions to be considered small both in that period and in the two tax periods prior to it.
+• When the entity or group of entities have met the conditions to be considered small in size both in that period and in the two tax periods prior to it.

-• When said turnover has been achieved as a result of having carried out an operation covered by the special tax regime for mergers, divisions, contributions of assets and exchange of securities established in Chapter VII of Title VII of the LIS, provided that the entities that have carried out such an operation meet the conditions to be considered as small, both in the tax period in which the operation is carried out and in the two tax periods prior to the latter.
+• When said turnover has been reached as a result of having carried out an operation under the special tax regime for mergers, spin-offs, contributions of assets and exchange of securities established in Chapter VII of Title VII of the LIS, provided that the entities that have carried out such operation meet the conditions to be considered as small in size, both in the tax period in which the operation is carried out and in the two tax periods prior to the latter.

 Example:

-• In 2014 the special regime can apply because in 2013 the net turnover was less than 10 million euros.
+• In 2014 can apply the special regime because in 2013 the net amount of the turnover was less than 10 million euros.

-• In 2015 the special regime can apply because in 2014 the net turnover was less than 10 million euros.
+• In 2015 can apply the special regime because in 2014 the net amount of the turnover was less than 10 million euros.

-• In 2016 the special regime can apply because in 2015 the net turnover was less than 10 million euros.
+• In 2016 can apply the special regime because in 2015 the net amount of the turnover was less than 10 million euros.

-• In 2017 the special regime can apply because in 2016 the net turnover was less than 10 million euros.
+• In 2017 can apply the special regime because in 2016 the net amount of the turnover was less than 10 million euros.

-• In 2018, 2019 and 2020: You can also apply the special regime in these periods.
-Although in the 2017 period the entity had a net turnover of more than 10 million euros, in that 2017 period and in the previous two (2015 and 2016) it met the condition to be considered a small company, Therefore, in 2018, 2019 and 2020, the special regime may apply, regardless of the turnover of the previous period.
+• In 2018, 2019 and 2020: You can also apply the special regime during these periods.
+Although in 2017 the entity had a net turnover of more than 10 million euros, in that period 2017 and in the two previous periods (2015 and 2016) it met the condition to be considered a small company, so in 2018, 2019 and 2020 it may apply the special regime, regardless of the turnover of the previous period.

 • The Corporate Tax Law does not define what is meant by turnover.

-However, given that the common law rules have a supplementary nature in the tax field (article 7.2 of Law 58/2003, of December 17, General Tax), we find the concept of turnover in article 35.2 of the Commercial Code, which establishes that said figure will include the amounts from the sale of products and the provision of services or other income corresponding to the ordinary activities of the company, deducting bonuses and other reductions on sales, as well as Value Added Tax and other taxes directly related to the aforementioned turnover, which must be passed on.
-This same definition is included in the Standard for the Preparation of Annual Accounts 11 of the General Accounting Plan ( NECA 11 of PGC ), referring to the determination of the annual turnover, whose components for its determination are established by the Resolution of the ICAC of May 16, 1991.
+However, given that the rules of common law are supplementary in the fiscal area (article 7.2 of Law 58/2003, of December 17, General Tax), we find the concept of turnover in article 35.2 of the Commercial Code, which establishes that said figure shall include the amounts from the sale of products and the provision of services or other income corresponding to the ordinary activities of the company, after deducting bonuses and other reductions on sales, as well as Value Added Tax and other taxes directly related to the aforementioned turnover, which must be subject to repercussion.
+This same definition is included in the Annual Accounts Preparation Standard 11 of the General Accounting Plan ( NECA 11 of PGC ), referring to the determination of the annual turnover, whose components for its determination are established by the Resolution of ICAC of May 16, 1991.

 • In the case of newly created entities , the amount of the turnover will refer to the first tax period in which the activity is actually carried out.

-• If the immediately preceding tax period had a duration of less than one year or the activity had been carried out for a shorter period, the net amount of the turnover will be increased to one year.
+• If the immediately preceding tax period had a duration of less than year or the activity had been carried out for a period of time that was also shorter, the net amount of the turnover will be increased to the year.

-(Net amount of turnover of the immediately preceding tax period / number of days of the immediately preceding tax period) x 365 days
+(Net turnover of the immediately preceding tax period / number of days of the immediately preceding tax period) x 365 days

-• When the entity is part of a group of companies within the meaning of article 42 of the Commercial Code, regardless of residence and the obligation to prepare consolidated annual accounts, the net amount of The turnover will refer to the set of entities belonging to said group, taking into account the eliminations and incorporations that correspond by application of accounting regulations.
-Consequently, when the entity is part of a group of companies within the meaning of article 42 of the Commercial Code, if the net amount of the turnover of the group of entities belonging to the group was not less than 10 million euros in the previous year, none of the group companies will be able to apply the tax incentives established in the LIS for small companies.
+• When the entity forms part of a group of companies within the meaning of article 42 of the Commercial Code, regardless of the residence and the obligation to prepare consolidated annual accounts, the net amount of the turnover will refer to the set of entities belonging to said group, taking into account the eliminations and incorporations that correspond by application of the accounting regulations.
+Consequently, when the entity is part of a group of companies within the meaning of article 42 of the Commercial Code, if the net amount of the turnover of all the entities belonging to the group was not less than 10 million euros in the previous year, none of the companies comprising the group may apply the tax incentives established in the LIS for small companies.

-This same criterion will also be applied in cases in which a natural person alone or jointly with the spouse or other natural persons united by ties of kinship in a direct or collateral line, consanguineous or by affinity, up to the second degree inclusive, are found in relation to other entities of which they are partners in any of the situations referred to in article 42 of the Commercial Code, regardless of the residence of the entities and the obligation to prepare consolidated annual accounts.
+This same criterion shall also apply in cases where a natural person, alone or jointly with a spouse or other natural persons related by direct or collateral kinship, by blood or affinity, up to the second degree inclusive, are in relation to other entities of which they are partners in any of the situations referred to in article 42 of the Commercial Code, regardless of the residence of the entities and the obligation to prepare consolidated annual accounts.

 1. It holds the majority of the voting rights.